 The issue with Tutorspree wasn’t whether or not it used SEO effectively or ineffectively.
 The issue was that due to its effectiveness, the founders became blind to other models of customer acquisition and developed an overreliance on a model they had absolutely no control over.

 Google’s algorithm constantly changes and there’s no telling how it will ultimately affect your website’s ranking.
 Google has consistently proven to burn anyone that chooses to rely on SEO as their main strategy.

-It should go without saying that you shouldn’t be putting all your eggs into one basked.
-Entrepreneurs should take a lesson from investors and look into the barbell investment strategy.
+It should go without saying that you shouldn’t be putting all your eggs into one basket.
 Entrepreneurs should invest half their marketing into a high-risk strategy, and the other half in a proven consistent strategy, albeit with a lower return on investment.
-When it comes to business, you can either live or die by the sword, or just be smart and carry a shield.
+When it comes to business, you can either live or die by the sword or just be smart and carry a shield.